BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 Weapon definition
 new fields
-  "Streak": true/false - if true only success hits will be shown, ammo decremental and heat generation will be based on success hits.
+  "EvasivePipsIgnored" : 1, This value can be controlled via weapon's EvasivePipsIgnored statistic value (float) "Streak": true/false - if true only success hits will be shown, ammo decremental and heat generation will be based on success hits.
 							with "HitGenerator" : "Streak" - will be true streak effect all-hit-or-no-fire "HitGenerator" : "Streak", Set to hit generator.
 Supported values ("Individual"/"Cluster"/"Streak").